A quick walkthrough of downloading an OFX statement and importing it

 imported into Money.
 When Money has imported it, you'll see the 'Import Summary' window.

 This window gives messages about any import errors, but usually you'd expect to see it saying 'import complete'.
+It has been reported to me (thanks Jack A)

 If you now press OK, you should see the statement summary page.
 In the example below, I have two statements